Royal Feast: Supporting cast

-Zhu Zhanji's concubine was Wu Cairen before Zhu Zhanji became emperor.
-After Zhu Zhanji became emperor, he was named Wu Zhaoyi.
+Zhu Zhanji's concubine, Wu Cairen later Wu Zhaoyi.
 She looks innocent and lovely on the surface, but she is actually a scorpion-hearted person and has a place in the palace.
-She opposes Yao Zijin, and often goes to the Queen Mother to tell right and wrong, and sow discord between Yao Zijin and the concubines of various palaces.
+She opposes Yao Zijin, and often goes to the Queen Mother to tell right and wrong and sow discord between Yao Zijin and the concubines of various palaces.
 However, Zhu Zhanji was deceived and thought it was the hand of Queen Hu, but she was found out and demoted by Zhu Zhanji.